-What’s it: Organizational structure is about how a company is arranged and how certain activities are directed towards achieving organizational goals, including organizing tasks, responsibilities, decision making, workflows, communication channels, and hierarchies.
+What’s it: Organizational structure is about how a company is arranged and how certain activities are directed toward achieving organizational goals.
+It includes organizing tasks, responsibilities, decision-making, workflows, communication channels, and hierarchies.
 It determines the mode in which the company operates and works.
-And choosing the right structure is one of the important decisions because it impacts effectiveness in achieving goals.
+Choosing the right structure is an important decision because it impacts effectiveness in achieving goals.

 Then, when we graphically represent the organizational structure, it will form an organizational chart.
 It describes the units and positions within the company and how they relate to each other.